Jesse Biddle: Cincinnati Reds

 On January 17, 2020, Biddle signed a minor league contract with the Cincinnati Reds.
 On August 25, 2020, Biddle's contract was selected to the active roster.
 On October 14, 2020, Biddle was outrighted off of the 40-man roster.
 He elected free agency two days later on October 16.
 On December 11, 2020, Biddle re-signed with the Reds on a minor league contract.
 On March 26, 2021, Biddle was released by the Reds.

 Atlanta Braves (second stint)

 On April 5, 2021, Biddle signed a minor league contract with the Atlanta Braves organization.
 On April 17, Biddle was selected to the active roster.
 After recording an 8.44 ERA in eight appearances, Biddle was designated for assignment on May 17.
 He was outrighted to the Triple-A Gwinnett Stripers on May 19.
 He elected free agency on October 5.

 Orix Buffaloes

 On December 17, 2021, Biddle signed with the Orix Buffaloes of Nippon Professional Baseball.
 Biddle appeared in 35 games for Orix in 2022, pitching to a 4–5 record and 4.02 ERA with 45 strikeouts in 40.1 innings of work.
 He became a free agent following the season.

 Arizona Diamondbacks

 On January 24, 2023, Biddle signed a minor league contract with the Arizona Diamondbacks organization.
+He made 8 appearances for the Triple-A Reno Aces, but struggled immensely to a 14.29 ERA with 6 strikeouts in 5.2 innings pitched.
+Biddle was released by the Diamondbacks on May 2.

+On June 3, 2023, Biddle announced his retirement from professional baseball.